Shopping around for PayPal alternatives

 This is something worth bearing in mind if you use any intermediary, PayPal included, to pay for expensive goods on your credit card.
 Many buyers do this because they have read that the Consumer Credit Act makes credit card companies jointly liable with retailers for anything costing between £100 and £30,000.
 That applies in a shop or online – but not when the transaction isn’t made with the card company directly.

-PayPal offers a protection scheme of its own in many circumstances, and it is the default payment mechanism on Ebay, its parent company.
+PayPal offers a protection scheme of its own in many circumstances, and it is most people’s default payment mechanism on Ebay, its former parent company.
 But that doesn’t make it a bank.

 So here’s a quick sense-check – it may be counterintuitive not to use the “one-click” payment methods of which online retailers are so fond, but for a significant purchase to which you are committing on the basis of having shopped around, it makes sense to also pick and choose the best payment method.